-The following Airlines fly to Accra’s Kotoka International Airport: Emirates Airlines, Delta Airlines, KLM, British Airways, TAP Air Portugal, Turkish Airlines, Iberia, Brussels Airlines, Middle East Airlines, Vueling Airlines as well as other African airlines like South African Airways, Kenya Airways, Ethiopian Airlines, Egypt Air, Royal Air Maroc, Arik Air, Aero Contractors, Air Burkina, Air Mali, Air Cote d’Ivoire, Rwandan Air, ASKY, Dana Air and Ceiba Intercontinental amongst others.
+The following Airlines fly to Accra’s Kotoka International Airport: Emirates Airlines, Delta Airlines, KLM, British Airways, TAP Air Portugal, Turkish Airlines, Air France, Brussels Airlines, Middle East Airlines as well as other African airlines like Kenya Airways, Ethiopian Airlines, Egypt Air, Royal Air Maroc, Arik Air, Air Burkina, Air Mali, Air Cote d’Ivoire, Rwandan Air, ASKY and Dana Air amongst others.
 Contact your preferred Travel Agent for more information.

 There are couple of domestic airlines in Ghana you can travel on to number of cities within the country.
-These include Starbow Airlines, and Africa World Airlines.
+These include Africa World Airlines and PassionAir.

 Ghana like most African countries has a tropical climate and can get quite warm.
 This can be a little uncomfortable for the first time visitor, so we recommend that you bring along light cotton clothes, sunglasses, sun screens and hats.

 We recommend that you purchase travel insurance before the trip since the cost is not included in our tour packages.